 "Because you are the big brother and it is the responsibility of the big brother to always look after their little brothers.
 He is going to look up to you and follow your example, so it's very important that you stay as good as possible."

 As James spoke, Harry looked at Daniel with determination.
 He leaned forward and James placed him back down next to Daniel and Lily.
-Harry reached out and grabbed Daniel's hand to feel the familiar grip before vowing, "I am going to be the best big brother ever."
+Harry reached out and grabbed Daniel's hand.
+"I am going to be the best big brother ever!"

 "I have no doubt about that, Harry," said James as he placed his hands on Harry's shoulders.
 "And when he gets older, you'll be able to teach him all sorts of amazing things like casting spells, riding brooms, playing Quidditch-"

-James tentatively glanced back at Lily, who looked about ready to throttle James, if not for Daniel. "…In private," James added, making Harry giggle.
+James tentatively glanced back at Lily, who looked about ready to throttle James, if not for the baby in her arms. "…In private," James added, making Harry smile.

 "I seem to remember a time when you thought my childlike enthusiasm was endearing!"
 James stated with indignation, deciding to play with fire against Lily's heated gaze.